ualberta/Front-End-Environment/readme.md

     UAlberta.Modules.addModule('single-feature', jsonData, '#feature-area');

-You can also build entire pages and layout from JSON data.
+You can also build entire pages and layouts from JSON data (recommended for testing purposes only).
 For example, you could build a replica of the [UAlberta home page](http://www.ualberta.ca/) with:

     // CREATE BASE PAGE